-The creative preparation for those fleetingly rare pieces of work that are truly worthy the sweat and toil of the artist is the production of obscene amounts of barely-conscionable literary rubbish, the kind not merely manufactured in the naivete of youth but the blind overconfidence of so-called “seasoned experience.”
+The creative preparation for those fleetingly rare pieces of work that are truly worthy of the sweat and toil of the artist is the production of obscene amounts of barely conscionable literary rubbish, the kind not merely manufactured in the naivete of youth but the blind overconfidence of so-called “seasoned experience.”

-In the pre-tragic age of the Greeks, it was the Gods who principally audienced the epics of Homer, lavishing – as men would do later – the rage of Achilles and pains of Odysseus; myth which always has and will supply the aesthetic terrain by which the two great ontological polarities might find common communicative ground of artistic expression.
+In the pre-tragic age of the Greeks, it was the Gods who principally audienced the epics of Homer, lavishing – as men would do later – the rage of Achilles and pains of Odysseus; myth which always has and will supply the aesthetic terrain by which the two great ontological polarities, man and god, might find common communicative ground of artistic expression.

-Sympathy for the honorable man, the honest man, the noble, principled, hardheaded dullard who above all proclaims himself to be “of his word” – even among the degeneracy of a decadent age which everywhere proclaims the “truth” of honesty’s opposite – is nevertheless a universal and irrepressible sentiment for the vast majority of human beings, no matter one’s place, time, and culture of origin.
+Sympathy for the honorable man, the honest man, the noble, principled, hardheaded dullard who above all proclaims himself to be “a man of his word” – even among the degeneracy of a decadent age which everywhere proclaims the “truth” of honesty’s opposite – is nevertheless the sympathetic exemplar of virtue in the eyes of the vast majority of human beings, no matter one’s place, time, and culture of origin.

-There are but two metaphysical states of existential mind and ontic modes of being that man is at any one time capable of habitating, their conditions which are so ruthlessly exclusive that to concede or acquiesce even obliquely to the other’s claims is to find oneself radically and instantaneously transmuted to the opposing side; states which are revealed principally by and through their relation to, or judgment of, the notion of so-called “freedom,” and by it, willful human agency and the existential burdens of personal responsibility that freedom always places upon the shoulders of its practitioners: the free man who, insofar as he willfully accepts the ultimateness of these existential burdens – those which render him (and only him) the maker, arbiter, and fulfiller of “truth”, and by it, “reality” – can alone be considered “true,” “right,” “real”; the “unfree,” as a rejecter and denier of these burdens, disqualifies himself from the apprehension of truth by obscuring his path with the vain lies of personal bias and the sterility of mere opinion; disqualification which places man not at the forefront of possibility and aesthetic potentiality, but behind in favor of some greater entity, principal, spirit, ideal, or god which the unfree man will consider “ultimately responsible” and therefore true, right, real, good, and just.
+There are only two metaphysical states of existential mind and ontic modes of being that man is at any one time capable of inhabiting, the conditions of the two states which are so ruthlessly exclusive that to concede or acquiesce even obliquely to the other’s claims is to find oneself radically and instantaneously transmuted to the opposing side; states which are revealed principally by and through their relation to, or judgment of, the notion of so-called “freedom,” and by it, willful human agency and the existential burdens of personal responsibility that freedom always places upon the shoulders of its practitioners: the free man who, insofar as he willfully accepts the ultimateness of these existential burdens – those which render him (and only him) the maker, arbiter, and fulfiller of “truth”, and by it, “reality” – can alone be considered “true,” “right,” “real”; the “unfree,” as a rejecter and denier of these burdens, disqualifies himself from the apprehension of truth by obscuring his path with the vain lies of personal bias and the sterility of mere opinion; disqualification which places man not at the forefront of possibility and aesthetic potentiality, but subordinate to some greater entity, principal, spirit, ideal, or god of which the unfree man will consider “ultimately responsible” and therefore true, right, real, good, and just.

-May it therefore loosely be said that man, as the great watchmaker of the stars and clock-keeper of time, is marked, rhythmized, and seasonalated according to his autonomic ontological vacillation between the two metaphysical states: freedom and responsibility here, unfreedom and innocence over there.
+May it therefore loosely be said that man, as the great watchmaker of the stars and clock-keeper of time, is marked, rhythmitized, and seasonalated according to his autonomic ontological vacillation between the two metaphysical states: freedom and responsibility here, compulsion and innocence over there.

 Devil walks into bar.
 Orders drink.
 Asks Philosopher sitting next to him: “And what do you do?”